Tugrulvural89/django-nginx-gunicorn/README.md

-# django-nginx-gunicorn
-Handle Django web app with nginx and gunicorn self documentation
+# Django with Nginx and Gunicorn: A Self-Documentation Guide

+This guide covers the setup of a Django web application using Nginx and Gunicorn.
+It includes steps for package updates, user creation, installation of dependencies, and configurations for Gunicorn and Nginx.

+## Initial Setup and Package Updates

-# Before starting update packages it's optimal
+First, update your packages (optimal):

-apt update -y
+sudo apt update -y
-apt upgrade -y
+sudo apt upgrade -y

-# create user if you don't have any without root user. 'master' in this sample, change it with your prefered user name
+## User Creation and Permissions

+Create a non-root user (e.g., 'master').
+Replace 'master' with your preferred username:

-adduser master
+sudo adduser master

-# assing user sudo command

-usermod -aG sudo master
+sudo usermod -aG sudo master

-# add user to www-data. we will use this group in Gunicorn and nginx permissions who could override and write .conf and .service files

-usermod -aG www-data master
+sudo usermod -aG www-data master

-# login with new user
+Log in with the new user:

 su - master

-# install dependencies packages.
-It can be changed Google it.
+## Installing Dependencies

+Install necessary packages including PostgreSQL, Python, and Nginx (google it):

 sudo apt install postgresql postgresql-contrib python3-pip python3-dev libpq-dev nginx -y

+## Database Setup

-# create postgresl database and user if you needed
+Create a PostgreSQL database and user as needed.

-# create new virtualenv.
-You can change the name 'virtualenv'.
-I prefer install it under project file. don't forget to add .gitignore
+## Python Virtual Environment

+Create a new virtual environment.
+It's recommended to install this under your project directory.
+Add the virtual environment directory to .gitignore.

 sudo -H pip3 install virtualenv

+## Django Application Setup

-# install Django web app dependencies with pip
+Install Django web app dependencies:

-pip -r install requirements.txt
+pip install -r requirements.txt

-# check psycopg pip if you user postgress.
-Install it with binary
+If using PostgreSQL, install psycopg2:

-pip install django gunicorn psycopg
+pip install psycopg2-binary (check it)

-# add static root to settings.py and statics to urls.py
+Add STATIC_ROOT to settings.py and update urls.py for static files.

-# migrate database
+Migrate the database:

-pyhon manage.py makemigrations
+python manage.py makemigrations
 python manage.py migrate

-#create superuser and collecstatics
+Create a superuser and collect static files:

 ./manage.py createsuperuser
 ./manage.py collectstatic

-# create gunicorn service file to start gunicorn process.
-File name optimal, you can change it.
+## Gunicorn Service Configuration

+Create a Gunicorn service file(file name depends to you):

 sudo nano /etc/systemd/system/gunicorn.service

-# add below text to .service file
+Add the following configuration to the .service file:

 [Unit]
 Description=gunicorn daemon